ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Conclusions

 \section{Conclusions}

 In this paper, we developed a relative-type inexact proximal augmented Lagrangian method (ripALM) for solving a class of linearly constrained convex optimization problems.
-The proposed ripALM is the first relative-type inexact version of the vanilla pALM with provable convergence guarantees.
-By employing a suitable relative-type error criterion, it simplifies implementation and parameter tuning, compared to the absolute-type inexact pALM.
-We conducted a thorough convergence analysis and demonstrated the competitive efficiency of our ripALM through numerical experiments on solving quadratically regularized optimal transport problems \blue{and basis pursuit denoising problems.
-Since our model covers a wide range of applications, future work may explore the potential of applying ripALM to other practical problems, including general regularized optimal transport problems as studied in \cite{ylct2024corrected}.
-Additionally, it would be interesting to extend ripALM to a broader class of convex optimization problems, thereby further enhancing its applicability.}
+To the best of our knowledge, the proposed ripALM is the first relative-type inexact version of the vanilla pALM with provable convergence guarantees.
+By employing a suitable relative-type error criterion, it simplifies implementation and parameter tuning, compared to the classical absolute-type inexact pALM.
+We conducted a thorough convergence analysis and demonstrated the competitive efficiency of ripALM through numerical experiments on solving quadratically regularized optimal transport problems and basis pursuit denoising problems.
+Since our model covers a wide range of applications, future work may explore the potential of applying ripALM to other practical problems.